Bis(triphenylphosphine)palladium chloride: Preparation and reactions

+A mechanochemical synthesis has been reported.

 Structure

 Several crystal structures containing PdCl_{2}(PPh_{3})_{2} have been reported.
 In all of the structures, PdCl_{2}(PPh_{3})_{2} adopts a square planar coordination geometry and the trans isomeric form.

 Applications

 The complex is used as a pre-catalyst for a variety of coupling reactions.

 One-pot Procedure for the Synthesis of Unsymmetrical Diarylalkynes.

 The Suzuki reaction was once limited by high levels of catalyst and the limited availability of boronic acids.
 Replacements for halides were also found, increasing the number of coupling partners for the halide or pseudohalide as well.
 Using bis(triphenylphosphine)palladium chloride as the catalyst, triflates and boronic acids have been coupled on an 80 kilogram scale in good yield.
 The same catalyst is effective for the Sonogashira coupling.